Latest update: 11/01/2023

 Contents

-Activities with exposure to asbestos dust are to be notified by the employer to the responsible authority of the Member State, and re-submitted if a change in working conditions result in higher asbestos exposure.
+Activities with exposure to asbestos dust are to be notified by the employer to the responsible authority of the Member State, and re-submitted if a change in working conditions results in higher asbestos exposure.
 The minimum content of such notification is set.
 Workers or their representatives are entitled to see the notification.

-The Directive prohibits activities in which workers are exposed to asbestos fibers in the context of the extraction of asbestos, the manufacture and processing of asbestos products or the manufacture and processing of products to which asbestos has been intentionally added.
+The Directive prohibits activities in which workers are exposed to asbestos fibres in the context of the extraction of asbestos, the manufacture and processing of asbestos products or the manufacture and processing of products to which asbestos has been intentionally added.
 The treatment and disposal of materials that arise during demolition and asbestos removal work are excluded from this prohibition.

 Exposure to asbestos during demolition and asbestos removal must be reduced to a minimum, including: minimising the number of persons exposed, prioritising dust-free work processes, cleaning buildings and ensuring that materials are properly stored, transported and labelled.